 Similarly, proposed solutions to economic, political and social challenges should be formed and judged on a rational basis, not on prior prejudice, pure self-interest or false beliefs.
 We believe wholeheartedly in the power of a reasoning mind.

 INDEPENDENT THINKING.
 Modern Whigs practice independent critical thought.
 We believe in challenging all assumptions, mapping and analyzing all possible solutions based on facts and potential outcomes, and not relying on party dogma as a source of political ideology.

 Modern Whigs come from a place of discovery.
 We assume the best solutions are still waiting to be uncovered by an empowered and engaged electorate.
 An informed electorate who can approach issues with an open mind, without prior prejudice, is what our nation needs to forge bold new solutions built on firm common ground.
 We have boundless faith in American ingenuity.

 Modern Whigs are neither conservative nor liberal, and do not fit within a simple political paradigm.
-In fact, in a purely historical context, "classical liberalism" -- the belief in individual liberty, capitalism, representative government and the rule of law which forms the basis of our political system -- grew out of the first Whig movement in England in the late 1600s.
+In fact, in a purely historical context, "classical liberalism" -- the belief in individual liberty, capitalism, free enterprise, representative government and the rule of law which forms the basis of our political system -- grew out of the first Whig movement in England in the late 1600s.
 In modern terms, we can be considered "conservative liberals."
 While we do indeed believe it's high time for a new political reality, the one we seek to create is intended to reinforce our traditional political and social order, not overturn it.